Ghosts6/v2ray_openvpn_setup/README.md

 # 🌎v2ray&openvpn:

-This repo include bash files to setup and manage service like v2ray and openvpn in this repo we place two setup method and some scripts which you can use for service management
+This repo include bash files to setup and manage service like v2ray and openvpn in this repo we place two setup method and some scripts which you can use them for service management